cmuparlay/parlaylib/algorithms/primitives.md

 auto reduce_by_index(Range&& r, size_t num_buckets, BinaryOperator&& op)
 ```

 **reduce_by_key** takes a random-access sequence `r` of key-value pairs and returns a random-access sequence of key-value pairs.
 The returned sequence consists of pairs with distinct keys from `r`, and values that are the sum of all of the value elements of `r` with the given key.
-By default, the sum is taken as addition, but the second version of the function can be supplied with a commutative [monoid.md](binary operator) object.
+By default, the sum is taken as addition, but the second version of the function can be supplied with a commutative [binary operator](monoid.md) object.
 The results are computed as type `T`, which defaults to `range_value_type_t<R>::second_type` for the first version, or the type of the binary operator for the second.
 The key type must be hashable and equality comparable.
 The third version of the function can be supplied a custom hash function and equality predicate.
 The hash function should return identical hashes for any pair of elements that the equality predicate deems equal.
 The order of the returned sequence is unspecified, as it depends on the hash function.

 **reduce_by_index** similarly takes a random-access sequence `r` of key-value pairs and returns a sequence of values.
 The i'th element of the returned sequence consists of the sum of all of the value elements of `r` with key `i`.
 The type of the keys must be integers, and a second parameter, `num_buckets` must be supplied, which indicates the value of the largest possible key.
-As with reduce by key, an optional commutative [monoid.md](binary operator) may be supplied with which to perform the reduction (see `reduce_by_key`).
+As with reduce by key, an optional commutative [binary operator](monoid.md) may be supplied with which to perform the reduction (see `reduce_by_key`).

 ## Searching operations